MaiQD/datnet-workout-tracker/doc/URS.md

   - `PT` (Future): Restricted to resources owned by the `PT` or their assigned clients.
   - `User`: Restricted to resources owned by the acting user.
 - **AR-004: Token Claims:** Authentication tokens (JWT) SHALL include the user identifier and role claims.
 Authorization decisions SHALL be made server-side based on these claims and repository checks (e.g., PT–client assignment).
+- **AR-005: Cross-User Access Prevention:** The system SHALL prevent users from accessing other users' data through parameter manipulation or route manipulation.
+All user-specific endpoints SHALL validate that the requesting user has permission to access the requested resource.
+- **AR-006: Resource Ownership Validation:** The system SHALL validate resource ownership at multiple levels:
+  - Controller level: Using authorization policies
+  - Business logic level: In query/command handlers
+  - Repository level: In data access methods
+- **AR-007: Security Testing:** The system SHALL include comprehensive security testing to verify:
+  - Cross-user access prevention
+  - Admin privilege validation
+  - Policy enforcement
+  - Token validation
+- **AR-008: Audit Logging:** The system SHALL log all authentication and authorization events for security monitoring and compliance.

 ### 2.8.
 Onboarding (OB)